 Matt has been farming organic vegetables since 1993, working on farms in Colorado, California and Minnesota before settling in the Cumberland Valley.
 For five seasons, Matt managed Fulton Farm at Wilson College where he learned the ropes of running an educational CSA program, and also developed initial experience with renewable energy systems.
 Matt and Jenn then ran their own farm on rented ground for two seasons before signing on as the full-time farmers at Dickinson College in 2007.
 In addition to regular farm duties at the Dickinson Farm, Matt supervises equipment maintenance, irrigation, sheep and cattle, and also works extensively with solar energy projects and biodiesel fuel applications for the College.

 As Program Coordinator, Ali oversees media, programming, campus outreach, CSA administration and finance for the farm.
 Ali is excited to be part of our close-knit team, working to raise awareness about the many opportunities we offer Dickinson students, professors, staff and community members.
-While in college in New York City, Ali managed events for the Center for the Study of Science and Religion at the Earth Institute, Columbia University.

 If you have questions about joining our CSA, visiting the farm, holding an event at the farm for your organization or student club, or getting the word out about farm projects, get in touch with Ali at frohmana at dickinson.edu.